Skip to main content

 Focal Length

 Focal length is the distance from the lens to the point where parallel rays of light converge or appear to diverge.
-For corrective lenses, the focal length determines how strongly the lens bends light to focus images on the retina.
+For corrective lenses, the focal length is crucial as it determines how well the lens can focus light onto the retina.
 In this case, the focal length needed can be calculated based on the distance at which the person can see clearly.

 Recommended video: